Macroscopic Matter Wave Quantum Tunnelling: METHOD

+A step-kick was applied with a relatively low kick strength, just below the tunnelling threshold, to prevent any observable tunnelling.
+After a holding time, the BEC was then released from ODT.
+The position of CM of the atomic cloud was measured with a 10 ms TOF.
+This was performed for various holding times, from 10~ms to 30~ms with 2~ms time resolution.
+The periodic oscillation of the CM displacements was found and the variation of the initial velocity after releasing from trap was derived.

+\begin{addendum} \item [Data availability] The data supporting the results of this study are available from the corresponding author upon reasonable request. \end{addendum}

-This work was financially supported by the Ministry of Science and Technology, Taiwan (MOST) (105-2112-M-007-027-MY3, 106-2112- M-007-021-MY3), and the Center for Quantum Technology from the Featured Areas Research Center Program within the framework of the Higher Education Sprout Project by the Ministry of Education.
+\begin{addendum} \item [Acknowledgements] This work was financially supported by the Center for Quantum Technology from the Featured Areas Research Center Program within the framework of the Higher Education Sprout Project by the Ministry of Education (MOE) and the Ministry of science and Technology (MOST), Taiwan (Grant No. 106-2112-M-007-021-MY3 and 105-2112-M-007-027-MY3)

+\item [Author Contributions] Y.W.L. and K.S. conceived the experiment.
+J.R.C. construct the experimental apparatus.
+K.S. and P.S.C. performed the measurements.
+J.R.C. and Y.H.C. helped in taking data.
+Y.W.L. and K.S. analyzed the data.
+Y.W.L. and K.S. wrote the manuscript.
+All the authors contributed to the experiment.